Strange Experiences: Production

 Before the series premiered two of the episodes from the series were shown in the 1955 TV movie/TV play Fcb TV Show No.1.
 The episodes "Safe and Sound" and "The Knife Thrower" were shown in the TV movie/TV play to give some idea of how an evening's viewing might appear on the forthcoming I.T.A. channel in London.
 Both of the episodes where eventually given a separate release on television by themselves for the series Strange Experiences.

 Critic reviews

 The series itself received very positive ratings and reviews from critics with one critic calling it a good but strange series.

-Home media
+Home release

-The episodes "Grandpa's Portrait" and "Old Silas" were included on a British Film Institute Blu Ray titled Short Sharp Shocks: Volume 3 which was released on 9 October 2023.
-Another two episodes of the series were also included on another British Film Institute Blu Ray, those being the episodes "Halloween Party" and "The Laughing Clown" where included on a Blu Ray titled Short Sharp Shocks: Volume 4 which was released on October 13, 2025.
+Two of the episodes have been released on DVD or Blu Ray: "Grandpa's Portrait" and "Old Silas" were included on a British Film Institute DVD and Blu Ray titled Short Sharp Shocks Volume 3 which was released on 9 October 2023.